Bipedal Robot Running: Human-like Actuation Timing Using Fast and Slow Adaptations: Introduction

-CPGs employ a hierarchical network of rhythm generators that generate the rhythm of walking and running and pattern formulators, which are responsible for the timing of muscle activation.
-Rybak et al.~\cite{Rybak2006_2} developed a model of mammalian spinal cord circuits and investigated the firing patterns of muscle activity.
-They incorporated CPGs obtained by observing muscle activity in cats whose spinal cord was disconnected from the higher centers, and the model can temporarily reset muscle activity upon sensory input from limbs.
-Through analysis of human electromyograms, Ivarenko et al.~\cite{Ivarenko2006} showed that five signals are generated from the phase of CPGs which invokes leg muscle activity to realize walking and running.

-Several researchers have investigated the emergence of gait through the interaction of CPGs, which are assigned to legs using dynamical models and legged robots~\cite{Taga1991,Manoonpong2009, Fukuoka2013, Aoi2017, Fujiki2018}.
+Several researchers have investigated the emergence of gait through the interaction of CPGs, which are assigned to legs using dynamical models and legged robots~\cite{Taga1991,Manoonpong2009, Fukuoka2013, Aoi2017, Fujiki2018, Wang2020, Russo2023}.
 Aoi and Tsuchiya~\cite{Aoi2006, Aoi2007} reported that stable walking can be achieved in a bipedal compass model by adaptively changing the gait period using a CPG that involves phase resetting, which is inspired by the rhythm resetting of human walking.

-Observably, humans fire their muscles at the same rate relative to the gait cycle during running~\cite{Perry2010}.
-Thus, to achieve adaptive running using robots, such a characteristic should be reproduced.
-When a CPG is used solely with phase resetting for running control, although the overall period can be adaptively varied, adjusting the timing of muscle firing is unachievable as yet.
-Moreover, Fujiki et al.~\cite{Fujiki2015} report that applying slow adaptation to CPG in addition to phase resetting for controlling a compact bipedal robot walking on a split-belt, with different velocities of the left and right limbs, the motion converges to a steady-state gait.
+Recently, some researchers combined machine learning and CPG controller to reveal the optimal relationship between the CPG phase and motor control~\cite{Matsubara2006, Kasaei2021, Bellegarda2022, Herneth2023}.